"...he is one of the finest players I’ve heard ...competitive with the best of the best.”

 Apart from his life as a performer, Simon is also a committed music educator, regularly writing articles, lecturing at conventions, and serving on the faculties of the Hong Kong Academy for Performing Arts, the Chinese University of Hong Kong, and Hong Kong Baptist University.
 As guest lecturer, he frequents institutions such as Yale University and the New World Symphony in the United States, the Sydney Conservatorium, the Royal College of Music and the Southbank Sinfonia in London, and the Central Conservatory in Beijing.

-2014 sees more career highlights for Simon, including a four-concerto evening with the ABS-CBN Philharmonic (Manila) and a nationwide recital/lecture tour of the USA.
+2015 sees more career highlights for Simon, including a nationwide tour of Malaysia as concerto soloist and a recital tour of Europe.

 A graduate of The Juilliard School, Simon is a Buffet-Crampon artist and endorses D’Addario and Ishimori products.
 He is also the first-ever American-born musician to perform in North Korea.
 Outside the world of music, his adventurous streak has taken him from an ashram in India to a bungy jump in New Zealand.
 An avid tennis fan, Andrew’s non-musical claim to fame includes playing a match with John McEnroe.
 He lost.